71st Street Corridor Revitalization Project

 Click here or on the maps to download a PDF

-Existing Zoning along the 71st Street Corridor
+Map of Zoning along 71st Street Corridor adopted in December 2023

-Maps of Existing Zoning and Proposed, Simplified Zoning
+Maps of Previous and New, Simplified Zoning

 Click here or on the maps to download a PDF

-Existing Zoning along the 71st Street Corridor
+Map of Zoning along 71st Street Corridor adopted in December 2023

 Zoning Timeline